michaelburton/trackscalpel/README.md

 * Read and write any format supported by SoundFile/libsndfile, including WAV, W64, AIFF and FLAC among others
+* Can delegate splitting to SoX to support other formats
 * Generate a list of sample-accurate cut points to use with other tools
 * Read MPLS directly for maximum precision: MPLS timestamps are accurate to 1/45000 of a second whereas text chapter files are accurate to 1/1000s and